motet-a/libforks/README.md

 have been transfered is to fill `fds` with -1 and to check after the call how many valid file descriptors have been written to `fds`.

-These functions use `sendmsg` and `recvmsg` internally and return the same values.
-On error, -1 is return and `errno` is set.
+On success, these functions return 0.
+On error, they return -1 and set errno.
+Unlike `read(2)` and `write(2)` they fail with EMSGSIZE if the number of transfered bytes is lower than `length`.

 -----